-If the affected Practitioner desires to be represented by an attorney at any hearing or any Appellate Review appearance pursuant to Article VI, Section 6.4, his/her initial request for the hearing should state his/her wish to be so represented at either or both such proceedings in the event they are held.
-The MEC or the Board may be represented by an attorney, regardless of whether the affected Practitioner is represented.
+If the affected practitioner desires to be represented by an attorney at any hearing or any Appellate Review appearance pursuant to Article VI, Section 6.4, his/her initial request for the hearing should state his/her wish to be so represented at either or both such proceedings in the event they are held.
+The MEC or the Board may also be represented by an attorney.